speedment/speedment-doc/pages/stream_fundamentals.md

     }

 ```
 As previously stated, users are really not real users but instead they are synthetically generated from the user id.
-Because the id defines all other fields, we use a "trick" and whereby we only need to use the id field in the `equals` and `hashCode` methods.
+Because the id defines all other fields, only the id field needs to be used in the `equals` and `hashCode` methods.

 The first users will thus be: